Inside LetCompliance

 Raise rent properly, once a year, tribunal-ready.

-After 1 May 2026, Section 13 is the only way to increase rent on an assured periodic tenancy, and only once per 12 months with 2 months' notice.
-Get any part wrong and the tenant can challenge the increase at the First-tier Tribunal, potentially losing you the increase entirely.
+Since 1 May 2026, Section 13 is the only way to increase rent on an assured periodic tenancy, and only once per 12 months with 2 months' notice.
+Get any part wrong and the increase simply does not take effect, costing you months while you re-serve.

 12-month cooldown